 3. Agreeing on Correct Rental Calculation

-It would help if you looked at how tenant turnover rent is actually calculated and start the number crunching.
+It would help to look at how tenant turnover rent is calculated and start the number crunching.

-It’s often based upon the actual income, sales, gross receipts, or whatever financial measure you use to gauge the true turnover.
+It's often based upon the actual income, sales, gross receipts, or whatever financial measure you use to gauge the proper turnover.

 This may need to cover other sources not strictly on the actual premises like internet sales or other mail orders and telesales.